 You’ve tried every conventional money advice there is, but you’re still not hitting your savings goal.
 When push comes to shove, it’s time to get creative.
 Here are some lifestyle hacks and strategies that you can use to stretch your money further so you can add on to your savings.
 Check them out and share your own ideas in the comments below!

 1. Make your own frappe.

 You may think that an occasional frappe is harmless.
 But over time, it can set you back by as much as P20,000 per year–that’s more than enough for a luxurious out-of-town vacay.
-And let’s not get started on the crapload of calories that it adds to your waistline.
 If you really can't function in the morning without your cup of indulgence, why not make your own instead of lining up at the nearest Starbucks?
 It's much cheaper and healthier because you can pick what goes in your drink.
 Plus, you can experiment and create your own special concoctions!
 Here’s a quick recipe to get you started!

 If you checked your grocery bill lately, you'll notice that a bulk of your expenses goes to cleaning supplies.
 You have one kind for washing clothes, another for dishes, yet another for cleaning the house, and so on.
 But did you know that you can save a couple of bucks by make your own cleaning formula?
 All you need are a few cheap household items like baking soda, lemon, and vinegar.
 Mix it up in the right proportions and voila —you have your own cleaning product!
 This isn't just cheaper, but also a lot safer to use, too, because it’s made from all-natural ingredients.